Why is piracy rising off Somalia again — and is the Iran war responsible?

 At least three vessels have been targeted in hijackings this week off the coast of Somalia in what analysts fear is a replay of past piracy around the Horn of Africa.

-The area was the world’s most notorious hot spot for piracy in the mid to early 2000s, with an international naval coalition eventually subduing the threat it posed to global shipping.
+The area was the world’s most notorious hotspot for piracy in the early to mid-2000s, with an international naval coalition eventually subduing the threat it posed to global shipping.

 Recommended Storieslist of 4 items